FAQs

 May I have a family member, friend, or neighbor be my mentor?

-You should choose a mentor who is objective and will give you unbiased advice and guidance.
+No. Your mentor should be someone who is objective and will give you unbiased advice and guidance.
 Mentor and mentee need to have the freedom to speak openly about sensitive issues including ethical dilemmas.
-As such, you should avoid choosing a mentor with whom you have a personal relationship such as a family member, friend, or neighbor.
+As such, you must avoid choosing a mentor with whom you have a personal relationship such as a family member, friend, or neighbor.

 May I choose a mentor who is not currently on the approved list of mentors for the NLTP but is going to apply?